 4.4.1 Description and scope of data processing

-The website offers the possibility to subscribe to newsletters and also to download whitepapers/e-books/studies (hereinafter referred to as content) on current topics from our business areas free of charge.
-All that is required is the provision of your professional e-mail address.
-If, on the other hand, you would like to be contacted in a company-related and/or personal manner, you can also provide information about yourself and/or your company.
-The personal data entered by you and your consent for advertising purposes in the double opt-in procedure will be stored in our CRM system and processed further (also with the help of service providers) for the purpose of sending newsletters.
-Your data will not be passed on to third parties.
+The website offers the possibility of registering to receive advertising communication from Arvato Systems, which, in addition to a newsletter with information on products and services, may also include occasional surveys and allow you to download content free of charge.
+The personal data entered by you and your consent for advertising purposes in the double opt-in procedure will be stored in our CRM system of the company and processed further (also with the help of service providers) for the advertising purposes of sending newsletters.

-We point out that the company may evaluate your user behaviour when sending newsletters.
-To carry out this evaluation, the emails sent include web beacons or tracking pixels, which are one-pixel image files stored on the website.
-For the purpose of evaluations, the company could link your data and the web beacons with your email address and an individual ID.
-With the data obtained in this manner, the company would be able to create a user profile with which the newsletter can be tailored to your indi-vidual interests.
-To do this, the company records which links you click on when you read the newslet-ter and uses these to derive your personal interests.
-The company could associate this data with your behaviour on our website.
+We point out that the company may evaluate your user behavior when sending advertising communication.
+The emails sent include web beacons or tracking pixels, which are one-pixel image files stored on the website to carry out this evaluation.
+The company can link your data and the web beacons with your email address and an individual ID for assessments.
+The company can create a user profile to tailor the newsletter to your interests with the data obtained.
+The company can record which links you click on when you read the emails and can use these to derive your interests.
+The company can associate this data with your behavior on our website.

 4.4.2 Purpose and legal basis of data processing